Mohan is a physician with over 20 years of experience in family medicine. He is a fellow of the Royal College of GPs, London.

-Pterygium always grows in the exposed part of the eyes, between the two eyelids.
+Pterygium always grows between the two eyelids in the exposed part of the eyes.

-There may be some genetic predisposition to getting this problem but largely it is due to frequent exposure to sun, sand and wind causing damage to the conjunctiva.
-It is common in the Tropics due to the extent of round the clock sunshine.
-As it is commonly seen in some surfer's it has been called 'Surfer's eye' but it is no way exclusive to that sport.
-Any outdoor activity that involves constant assault to the eye surface can cause this.
+There may be some genetic predisposition to getting this problem, but largely it is due to frequent exposure to sun, sand and wind, causing damage to the conjunctiva.
+It is common in the Tropics due to the extent of round-the-clock sunshine.
+As it is commonly seen in some surfer's, it has been called 'Surfer's eye', but it is in no way exclusive to that sport.
+Any outdoor activity that involves constant assault on the eye surface can cause this.